AfidAzwad/Ambulance_service_reactjs/README.md

 				•	React Bootstrap – to get a stunning and responsive design.

 				•	Email JS – to communicate with the visitors with mailing about their queries.

+				•	Sweetalert JS – to show alert when visitor contact with the service team.

 				•	MDB React – to design the footer of the website.